maniakalen/Events/README.md

     }
   ]
   </pre>
-  and "System/Events" : "*@dev" in your require
+  and "System/Events" : "1.0.0" in your require